 At the City of Victoria, we are committed to embedding equity, diversity, inclusion and accessibility into our programs, policies, spaces and services.
 Our goal in recreation is to provide safe, inclusive and meaningful recreation opportunities for everyone.
 Our recreational programs aim to create a welcoming and respectful environment for individuals of all backgrounds, ages, abilities, gender identities, expressions and what makes each of us unique.

-If you have a question or concern about City-wide policy, service accessibility or accommodations, please contact accessibility@victoria.ca.
+If you have a question or concern about City-wide policy, service accessibility or accommodations, please contact the Inclusion Coordinator at accessibility@victoria.ca.
 If you require assistance or require accommodations to access recreational programming, please contact the front desk staff or the Inclusion Coordinator.

 Visiting Crystal Pool